 The housing frenzy may begin to unwind with the acceleration of vaccine distribution and the quicker-than-expected economic recovery.
 CMHC also predicts the standard five-year mortgage rate to rise with faster economic growth.
 The rates, however, are likely to stay at very low levels by historical standards, Dugan said.

 While the pandemic drove the household savings rate higher, CMHC predicts it to fall.
 Unfortunately, the average price will keep rising instead of falling.
 The housing agency said the average sale price of a home in Canada could increase to $649,400 in 2021, from $567,699 last year, and could soar as high as $704,900 by year-end 2023, which could mean steep prices for home buyers.

 CMHC cautioned that its forecast was quite narrow and highly dependent on the country reaching “broad immunity” to Covid-19 by the end of the year.
 The agency also said there are many unknowns, including the trajectory of the pandemic, the rate of inflation, the pace of new property listings and the future of remote work.

-Bosley Real Estate Ltd. is a full service boutique brokerage operating in Toronto, Niagara-on-the-Lake, Port Hope and Cambridge Ontario since 1928.
-We have four centrally located offices and over 250 sales representatives selling and leasing homes and condominiums in all the vibrant communities we work in.
+Bosley Real Estate Ltd. is a full-service boutique brokerage operating in Toronto, Muskoka, Niagara-on-the-Lake, Port Hope and Cambridge, Ontario since 1928.
+We have three centrally located offices in Toronto and over 250 sales representatives selling and leasing homes and condominiums in all the vibrant communities we work in.
 Our brand is well recognized internationally thanks to our unique affiliation with Leading Real Estate Companies of the World.
 Our sales teams meet weekly to discuss market conditions, trending topics, and anecdotes that more accurately reflect the true temperature of the real estate market.